alissacrane123/Module-2-Resources/week-5/review-guide/LOs-empty.md

   4. The Law of Demeter applied to OOP

-  5. SOLID principles of OOP
+  5. SOLID principles of OOP (not tested on)